Convert Bank Statement to Excel: 5 Methods Compared (2026)

-Converting a bank statement to Excel sounds like it should be simple — until you actually try it.
+Trying to convert a bank statement to Excel sounds like it should be simple — until you actually do it.
 Copy-paste from a PDF mangles the columns.
 Free online converters break on multi-page statements.
 Adobe works on some files and fails on others.
 And if your statement is scanned, most tools don't work at all.

-This guide compares the five main ways to convert a bank statement to Excel, shows which method fits which type of statement, and explains why most people end up using AI-powered OCR for anything beyond a single page.
+This guide compares the latest methods and tools for converting a bank statement to Excel in 2026 — copy-paste, free online converters, Adobe, manual entry, and AI-powered OCR — shows which method fits which type of statement, and explains why most people end up using AI for anything beyond a single page.

-If you want a step-by-step walkthrough of the AI-powered approach, see our guide on extracting tables from bank statements.
+If you've already decided you want a dedicated tool, see our best AI bank statement converter comparison.
+For a step-by-step walkthrough of the AI-powered approach, see our guide on extracting tables from bank statements.

 What "Good" Output Looks Like